Unknown (2011 film): Plot

 Meanwhile, Jürgen receives Cole at his office and reveals his findings of a secret terrorist group known as Section 15.
 Jürgen soon deduces that Cole is a former mercenary and member of the group.
 Realizing he is there to interrogate and kill him, and with no way of escape, Jürgen takes cyanide to protect Harris.

 After retrieving his briefcase, Harris parts ways with Gina.
 When she sees him kidnapped by Cole and Jones, she steals a taxi and follows them.
 When Harris awakes, Cole explains that "Martin Harris" is just a cover name created by Harris.
 His head injury caused him to believe the cover persona was real; when Liz notified Cole of the injury, the other "Harris" was activated as his replacement.

 Gina runs over Jones before he can kill Harris, then uses the car to ram Cole's van off a ledge, killing him as well.
 After Harris finds a hidden compartment in his briefcase containing two Canadian passports, he remembers that he and Liz were in Berlin three months earlier, planting a bomb in Prince Shada's suite.

 Now aware of his own role in the assassination plot, Harris seeks to redeem himself by thwarting it.
-Hotel security immediately arrests Harris and Gina, but he proves his earlier visit to there.
+Hotel security immediately arrests Harris and Gina, but he proves his earlier visit.
 After security is convinced of the bomb's presence, they evacuate the hotel.

 Harris realizes that Section 15's target is not Prince Shada, but Bressler, who has developed a genetically modified breed of corn capable of surviving harsh climates.
 Liz accesses Bressler's laptop and steals the data.
 With Bressler's death and the theft of his research, billions of dollars would fall into the wrong hands.

 Seeing that the assassination attempt has been foiled, Liz tries to disarm the bomb but fails and is killed when it explodes.
 Harris kills "Harris", the last remaining Section 15 terrorist, so he cannot murder Bressler.
 As Bressler announces that he is giving his project to the world for free, Harris and Gina—with new identities—board a train together.